p-en-o-cw-2017/provided-testbed/readme.txt

 In this approach the autopilot is included in the classpath of the testbed upon execution as an external library (with certain requirements which will be specified later).
 When the testbed initializes, it will use an AutopilotFactory class (specified by you) to instantiate a single autopilot.
 All further calls will be made using the interfaces.

-This method has better performance (~700 UPS using SimpleAutopilot), however since you are in the same process as the testbed it also puts restrictions on how your autopilot runs.
+This method has better performance (~355 UPS using SimpleAutopilot), however since you are in the same process as the testbed it also puts restrictions on how your autopilot runs.
 Namely, to avoid synchronization and other low-level issues, the testbed is purposefully written in such a way that all our code runs in the AWT event-dispatching thread (even while constructing the GUI).
 This means that both the AutopilotFactory.createAutopilot() method and all Autopilot and AutopilotOutput methods are called from the AWT event-dispatching thread.
-This means you can still create your own threads and processes, yet you should watch out that you don't directly or indirectly cause multiple threads to access the same (testbed) data at the same time.
+This means you can still create your own threads and processes, yet you should make sure that you don't directly or indirectly cause multiple threads to access the same (testbed) data simultaneously.

 How to use:
 1) Create a valid autopilot jar.
 This jar should include a package called "interfaces" which contains the following classes:
-- Autopilot, AutopilotConfig, AutopilotInputs and AutopilotOutputs: these are defined at https://github.com/p-en-o-cw-2017/p-en-o-cw-2017/
+- Autopilot, AutopilotConfig, AutopilotInputs, AutopilotOutputs and Path: these are defined at https://github.com/p-en-o-cw-2017/p-en-o-cw-2017/
 - AutopilotFactory: This class can be specified by you, as long as it contains a method "public static Autopilot createAutopilot()" which creates and returns an autopilot for the testbed to communicate to.
 This method will be called once when the testbed starts.
 If you're using eclipse, you can create the jar by selecting the classes/packages you wish to export, pressing right-click, selecting "Export...", selecting "JAR file", specifying an export location and exporting with the default settings.
 2) You can now run the testbed from a terminal (in the same directory as both jars) with the following command: